 One thing I think the developers did a good job with the game is its lenience towards the player (assuming a child is playing).
 Whenever I fail a tournament, it allows me to retry without penalizing me.
 It gives the player power.
 Just pay attention to Ryo’s expression in the video clips above.
 Sometimes he serious.
 Sometimes he smiles.
 Sometimes he is stern.
 Sometimes he is forgiving.
 Sometimes he is cocky.
 He is just like a real human being except that he is destined to win.
 Well, isn’t that the whole point of video game in the first place?
 I appreciate the humanness of this game.

 Well that’s it for now.
-I used to think that I have out grown video games that’s why I feel like it’s a chore to beat games these days, but Shenmue series reminded me that it’s not the case.
+I used to think that I have out grown out of video games that’s why I feel like it’s a chore to beat games these days, but Shenmue series reminded me that it’s not the case.
 Unlike most modern games, I have not anticipated when the game will be over and conclude whether the game is good or not because I am enjoying every moment of it.
 I never have felt that I have wasted my life when I play a good game.
 I really wish the general mass have more respect for the medium.

 A fellow co-worker bought a book called Ready Player One for me to read, assuming I am a gaming addict.
 Wow!
 I didn’t know video game was written all over my face!
 Well, I guess it’s not so bad.
 It gives me something to do during break.
 I might do book reviews in the near future because reading is also my favorite pastime.